 A college degree is one of the most important investments you can make.
-To help students pay for tuition and costs, the SOJC awards more than 150 scholarships amounting to nearly $500,000 each year.
-To qualify for SOJC-specific scholarships, you must have a declared SOJC major or pre-major status.
+To help students pay for tuition and costs, the SOJC awards more than 150 scholarships–and it couldn’t be simpler to apply!

 SOJC Annual Awards

 Estimated Annual Resident Tuition and Fees